 Sectors covered in the inventory

-The 1990-2012 inventories reports greenhouse gas emissions and removals from six sectors:
+The 1990-2013 inventory reports greenhouse gas emissions and removals from five sectors:

 - land use, land-use change and forestry (LULUCF)